Home | Browse Topics | Individual rights & freedoms | Privacy and information | Complaining about a breach of your privacy

 Every organisation must appoint someone to be its privacy officer.
 The privacy officer’s responsibilities include:

-• working with the Privacy Commissioner when the Commissioner investigates complaints
+• working with the Privacy Commissioner when they investigate complaints, and

 • otherwise making sure that the privacy laws are complied with.